Negotiation and Setting Boundaries

 Submitted by MelissaOrlov on Wed, 08/07/2013 - 14:25

 I recently heard from a couple with several children, one of whom has ADHD.
 The husband also has ADHD and is struggling to get his symptoms under control.
 He rarely follows up on what he promises to do, which is driving his wife crazy.
 She is responding with typical parent/child dynamics - taking over everything he isn't doing, and getting on his case about his failures in angry and belittling ways.
 In this context, the husband asked the question "Should we tell our kids about my ADHD?
 My wife is concerned that she is always coming across as the bad guy, rather than me."
 Hold up there!
 Let's discuss both the question and the answer! >>> Read more >>>

 Submitted by MelissaOrlov on Tue, 01/29/2013 - 06:27

 This is the first of two posts about porn use.
 The first is to shed light on why your partner is having so much trouble getting past your porn use.
-The second will be about what couples can do to help heal their relationships after porn use has pulled their relationships apart.
+The second, which will be written much later (Jan '14??) will be about what couples can do to help heal their relationships after porn use has pulled their relationships apart.